-Corporate governance report 2017 H & M Hennes & Mauritz AB
+Corporate governance report 2019 H&M Hennes & Mauritz AB

-Good and sound corporate governance ensures that companies are managed as sustainably, responsibly and efficiently as possible in the interests of the shareholders.
+Sound corporate governance ensures that companies are managed as sustainably, responsibly and efficiently as possible in the interests of the shareholders.
 It is a matter of complying with external regulations and doing the right thing.
-In the H&M group, our values and global policies and guidelines are important tools in our approach to the world around us.
+At H&M, our values and global policies and guidelines are important tools in our approach to the world around us.
 Our Code of Ethics, which is signed by all our employees who have business relationships and by all business partners, clearly states our approach to doing business.
-Acting consistently and with a strong ethical compass is of great importance, because we operate in many different markets that have different challenges and where the laws, environmental requirements and social conditions may differ.
+Acting consistently and with a strong ethical compass is highly important, because we operate in many different markets that have different challenges and where the laws, environmental requirements and social conditions may differ.

 H & M Hennes & Mauritz AB is a Swedish public limited company.
 H&M's class B share is listed on Nasdaq Stockholm.
 H&M applies the Swedish Corporate Governance Code (the Code) and has prepared this corporate governance report in accordance with the Annual Accounts Act and the Code.
 H&M has applied the Code since 2005.
-The report was prepared by the company's board of directors and has been reviewed by the company's auditors.
+The report, which covers the 2018/2019 financial year, was prepared by the company's board of directors and has been reviewed by the company's auditors.

-The H&M group is governed by both external regulations and internal control documents.
+H&M is governed by both external regulations and internal control documents.